Direct Line: 312.981.0123 | Email Mr. Durkin

 Mr. Durkin has been on the faculties and taught Trial Advocacy for a number of years at: The John Marshall Law School; Loyola University; The National Institute of Trial Advocacy; and the U.S. Department of Justice Attorney General's Advocacy Institute.
 In 2008, he served as a guest lecturer at the Duke University School of Law and the Duke Law Guantanamo Defense Clinic.
 In 2009, he was a guest lecturer on Guantanamo Bay and National Security Law at the University of Notre Dame and The John Marshall Law Schools.
 In February 2010, Mr. Durkin was a guest lecturer at the Duke University School of Law Counterterrorism Law and Policy Seminar, and the University of Chicago Law School’s International Law Society.
 In 2011, Mr. Durkin lectured at the University of Notre Dame’s National Security Project and presented a paper entitled: A View From Guantanamo to the Homeland: Counterterrorism War Rhetoric and the Conflation of the War on Drugs With the War on Terror.
 In 2011, Mr. Durkin was a panelist at the Notre Dame Law School’s Third International Law Symposium titled Terrorism After Bin-Laden.
 His paper, Apocalyptic War Rhetoric: Drugs, Narco-Terrorism, and a Federal Court Nightmare From Here to Guantanamo,” was published in the Notre Dame Journal of International & Comparative Law; Vol II, Issue II, Spring 2012.

 Mr. Durkin has been admitted by the U.S. Department of Defense to The Pool of Qualified Civilian Defense Counsel to Practice Before the Military Commissions, and presently serves on the National Association of Criminal Defense Lawyer’s Select Committee on National Security.
 He also serves as a member of the Advisory Committee of the Center for Civil and Human Rights of the University of Notre Dame Law School.
-Mr. Durkin is also currently Chairman of the Expert Panel for Capital Appointments for the United States District Court for the Northern District of Indiana, and serves as well as a liaison to the United States Court of Appeals for the Seventh Circuit’s Judicial Council Committee to Study the Appointment of Counsel for Indigent Habeas Corpus Petitioners under a Sentence of Death.
 Mr. Durkin also continues to serve as a panel attorney for the Federal Defender Program, Inc., for the United States District Court for the Northern District of Illinois in Chicago; and is a member of the National Association of Criminal Defense Lawyers, the American Bar Association’s Committees on Criminal Justice and International Law, the Illinois State Bar Association’s Human Rights Section Council, the Union League Club of Chicago’s Public Affairs Subcommittee on the Administration of Justice, and the Board of Directors of the John Howard Association.
 He is also a past member of the Board of Directors of the Illinois Attorneys for Criminal Justice.

-Among his other notable cases, in 2009, Mr. Durkin represented Bobby DeLaughter, the former Hinds County, Mississippi, Circuit Judge in an "honest services" mail fraud case pertaining to alleged judicial misconduct.
-Judge DeLaughter had previously successfully prosecuted Byron De La Beckwith in the murder of civil rights leader Medgar Evers.
+Among his other notable cases, in January 2014 Mr. Durkin represented Jared Chase, one of the NATO 3 defendants, in the first prosecution under Illinois’ terrorism statute, wherein the three defendants were acquitted on all terrorism charges.
+In 2012, Mr. Durkin represented a group of University of Chicago graduate students arrested following the mass arrests of the Occupy Chicago protesters in Grant Park.
+In a thirty-seven page ruling, Associate Judge Thomas Donnelly ruled the October 2011 arrests violated the protesters First Amendment rights.
+In 2009, Mr. Durkin represented Bobby DeLaughter, the former Hinds County, Mississippi, Circuit Judge in an "honest services" mail fraud case pertaining to alleged judicial misconduct.
+Judge DeLaughter had previously successfully prosecuted Byron De La Beckwith in the murder civil rights leader Medgar Evers.
 All mail fraud and public corruption charges against Judge DeLaughter were dismissed.
 In May of 2008, Mr. Durkin obtained an acquittal on all counts for Michael J. Mahoney, the former Executive Director of the John Howard Association, on charges of bribery involving health care contracts with the Illinois Department of Corrections.
-In the summer of 2006, he represented Robert Sorich, the Deputy Director of the Mayor’s Office of Intergovernmental Affairs, in a widely publicized and controversial "honest services" mail fraud patronage prosecution in the federal court.
+In the summer of 2006, he represented Robert Sorich, the Deputy Director of the Mayor’s Office of Intergovernmental Affairs, in a widely publicized and controversial “honest services” mail fraud patronage prosecution in the federal court.
 In addition to these matters, Mr. Durkin also represented Dr. Abdelhaleem Ashqar on federal charges in Chicago pertaining to allegations with respect to providing material support to the Specially Designated Terrorist Organization, Hamas; and he was lead trial counsel for Matt Hale, the self proclaimed Pontifex Maximus of the World Church of the Creator, an avowed white supremacist organization, on widely publicized domestic terrorism charges that Hale solicited the murder of U.S. District Court Judge Joan H. Lefkow.
 In August of 2002, on behalf of former Town of Cicero Treasurer, Joseph DeChicio, Mr. Durkin obtained the only acquittal in the very highly publicized federal criminal case of United States v.
 Spano, et al., an eight defendant public corruption trial involving the Town of Cicero and its President, Betty Loren-Maltese.
 He also served as co-counsel for the Global Relief Foundation, Inc., of Bridgeview, Illinois, one of the Islamic charities whose assets were blocked after September 11, 2001, under provisions of the U.S. PATRIOT Act by the Treasury Department’s Office of Foreign Assets Control.

 Mr. Durkin also served as lead counsel for Jason Powell in an Indiana capital murder case that attracted national attention into an alleged racially motivated shooting that occurred in November of 1999, in Elkhart, Indiana.
 In 1998, he served as counsel for one of the Chicago Police Officers charged in the corruption investigation into the Gresham Police District.
 In 1997, Mr. Durkin obtained an outright acquittal on behalf of Gary City Councilman, Frank Ballard, who had been charged in the United States District Court for the Northern District of Indiana with bribery and extortion allegations arising from the federal investigation of the Gary Sanitary District.
 He also served as counsel in the widely publicized 1996 federal trial in Chicago of the high ranking members of the Gangster Disciples street gang, and was also involved in the successful defense of several commodities traders in the highly publicized federal investigation of the Chicago Mercantile Exchange.
 In 1990, he obtained a not guilty verdict on all charges on behalf of William J. Stoecker, who was charged with federal bankruptcy fraud arising from the highly publicized Grabill Corporation bankruptcy.
 In 1985, he obtained the only acquittal in the federal investigation of the Lake County Indiana Court System in the defense of Attorney Thomas Mullins who had been charged with mail fraud, bribery and income tax investigation.